Travel overland from Yunnan to Laos with Mekong River Cruise

 The railroad track from Yunnan to Vietnam had enormous influence on the sleepy city of Kunming, as it then still was.
 Advanced French steam trains commuted day and night between Hekou and Kunming, and transported all possible wares, such as Michelin rubber tires, coffee, nylon stockings, or the French “baguette”.

 With the help of French technology Kunming became, for instance, the first Chinese city to have tap water and one of the first with a functioning telephone network.
 On the Chinese side the unrestricted passenger traffic from Kunming to Vietnam was halted in 2002.
 Now only freight trains travel from Kunming to Hekou.
-Passenger trains travel only on certain parts of the railway line but as per 2018 passernger services seem to have stopped alltogether.
+Passenger trains travel only on certain parts of the railway line but as per 2018 passenger services have stopped all together.

 Journey to the rice terraces of Yuanyang, Yunnan Province

 Presumably China’s most beautiful rice terraces are to be found in Yunnan province in the south-west of China.
 High above the valley of the Red River at 1,600 meters above sea level.

 From the city of Jianshui you travel to the rice terraces of Yuanyang by car in about three hours.
 The rice terraces of Yuanyang have been hacked out over centuries by local peasants from the Ailao Range.
 Around Yuanyang are to be found mainly people belonging to the Hani, Yi, and Miao ethnic minorities.
 Many locals still wear their own distinctive clothing.

 For photographers the best time to visit Yuanyang is during the winter months (December to March), that is, when the rice terraces are flooded with water and the angular light is reflected in every possible color in the water of the individual ponds.